git-token/documentation/contributions.md

 > We’ll send a POST request to the URL below with details of any subscribed events.
 You can also specify which data format you’d like to receive.
 More information can be found in our [developer documentation](https://developer.github.com/webhooks/).

-Under the **settings** tab in an organizations' GitHub dashboard, click **Webhook** on the left navigation section and add a new webhook.
+Under the **settings** tab in an organization's GitHub dashboard, click **Webhook** on the left navigation section and add a new webhook.

 <img src="./GitHubWebHookSetup.png" >